Last sign before exit

 Location: M4 (London - Cardiff).

-Focals of the exit and up to four pull-through focals, all on a fork sign.
+Exit destinations and up to four onward destinations, all on a fork sign.
 In my view not really a sign for the aesthetically minded.

 Photo: Marcel Monterie